-Mike Jensen from Jensen Films, has been in business for almost 30 years doing wedding and event videos and corporate videography.
+Mike Jensen from Sacramento Drone has been in business for almost 30 years doing wedding and event videos and corporate videography.

 Mike always offered unique services to clients, such as 8mm film, 360 VR panoramas and aerial shots of wedding venues.
 In the mid-90s, he did his first aerial by renting an airplane and continued to get aerial footage by renting helicopters.
 At $400/hr, it was very expensive, but he gathered a reusable library of about 30 to 40 of the most popular wedding venues in town and says, “Before the drone revolution, my competitors weren’t offering that.”
 In 2006, I created and produced the world record wedding video event in Sacramento, setting a new world record of 100 cameras to professionally film a wedding.